beezwax/fmrest-ruby/README.md

 ## TODO

-- [ ] Specs
-- [ ] Support for portal data
 - [ ] Better/simpler-to-use core Ruby API
+- [ ] Better API documentation and README
 - [ ] Oauth support
+- [x] Specs
+- [x] Support for portal data

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
-You can also run `bin/console` for an interactive prompt that will allow you to experiment.
+You can also run `bin/console` for an interactive prompt that will allow you to experiment (it will auto-load all fixtures in spec/fixtures).

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run